-- Book here for 24th – 26th September 2021 (Limited to 3 people.)
-This course is not fully booked.
-Please contact me if you would like to be added to a waiting list.
+- 24th – 26th September 2021 (Limited to 3 people.)
+This course is now fully booked.
+Please contact me if you would like to be added to the waiting list.

 You will learn some simple techniques, and can also bring your own skills, such as embroidery if you wish.
 You will have the opportunity to delve into your own creativity through words and imagery.
 You can expect to be gently lifted into a new way of thinking about Life.